tutek1/DTLabs/09_Audio/lab09.md

 We will quickly look over the `SFXSettings` so that we can then work with the parameters of each SFX.

 ![](img/SFXSettings.png)
-- `audio_clips` - All the clips that correspond to the SFX (useful for having variants of often-repeating sounds)
+- `audio_clips` - Array of all the clips that correspond to the SFX (practical for having variants of often-repeating sounds)
 - `limit` - The maximum number of instances of the SFX that can be playing at once.
 - `volume_adjust` - Volume of the SFX for quick changes without needing to change the sound file
 - `unit_size` - Same as the `AudioStreamPlayer3D` parameter